brickmanlab/brickmanlab.github.io/docs/dangpu/R_vscode.md

 - Open the link and enter the given code to authenticate
 - Chose your KU microsoft account and click continue
 - Open the link in your web browser and accept the connection
-- ALTERNATIVELY: Open your VScode desktop app, click `open a remote window` in bottom left corner, choose connect to tunnel > microsoft account > tunnel name and accept connection
+- **ALTERNATIVELY**: Open your VScode desktop app, click `open a remote window` in bottom left corner, choose connect to tunnel > microsoft account > tunnel name and accept connection
 - Go back to terminal and hit ENTER on questions about tunnel name
 - go to vsc > settings > Rterm:Linux and paste the following `/opt/software/R/4.3.1/bin/R`

-**Note:** in the VScode desktop app, file > preferences > settings > R, Rpath and Rterm should be left blank and uncheck "always use active terminal"
+**Note:** in the VScode desktop app, file > preferences > settings > R, uncheck "always use active terminal"

 **IMPORTANT!** When using `code tunnel` the connection between your local VScode instance and the compute node is bridged by a Microsoft server.
 This means `code tunnel` should not be used to work with sensitive human data.
 However, the connection is secured and authenticated using your Microsoft account and all data is encrypted during transit.

-## code-server
+## VScode code-server (deprecated)

 Currently running code-server only works on danGPU which is NOT what we want!